Missed our webinar with Luode Director Antti Lindfors? Access the recording here.

 Luode is a Finnish consultancy that collects ocean data to generate insights for its clients across the marine industry.
 One of Luode’s focus verticals is offshore wind and, in Finland, the company is a leading provider of ocean data-driven solutions for site developers.

-Luode deploys fleets of Sofar Spotter systems at wind farms throughout the Baltic Sea to gather wave data at scale.
+Luode deploys fleets of Sofar Spotter platforms at wind farms throughout the Baltic Sea to gather ocean data at scale.
 Luode and its clients use Spotter observations to support technical site assessment and design, and to ensure that maintenance visits are conducted as safely and efficiently as possible.